Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion

 \section{PROPOSED FUSION METHOD}

 In this section, the proposed multi-scale decomposition-based fusion network is introduced in detail.
 Firstly, the fusion framework is presented in section \ref{subsection:Network}.
-Then, the detail of training phase is described in section \ref{subsection:Training}.
-Next, in section \ref{subsection:Loss} we give the design of the loss function of the network.
-Finally, we present different fusion strategy in section \ref{subsection:Fusion}.
+Then, the details of the training phase are described in Section \ref{subsection:Training}.
+Next, in Section \ref{subsection:Loss} we design the loss function for the network training.
+Finally, we present different fusion strategies in Section \ref{subsection:Fusion}.